wagtail/wagtail-autocomplete/docs/customization.rst

 Custom Label Display
 ====================

 By default, the autocomplete widget will display the ``title`` field from a model.
-You can change this display by defining an ``autocomplete_label`` method on your model:
+You can change this behavior by defining an ``autocomplete_label`` method on your model:

 .. code-block:: python